 A magical name is unique to the practitioner, and there are several ways to find yours.
 When you find the right name, you’ll keep it for a long time.
 In some traditions, it‘s customary to wait until you‘ve studied a year and a day before claiming your magical name.
+In others, it is selected at the time of initiation, but still after significant thought has been put into it.
 Some Pagans have two magical names -- one which they use in public and one which is known only to the gods and members of the person’s coven.

 One method by which people sometimes find their magical name is to simply choose something they like.
 A problem with this method is that what we like on one day, we may find silly a year down the road.
 If you’re going to choose a name based on whether it sounds cool or not, stop and think about it.
 What is it about the name that appeals to you?
 Ten years from now, are still going to feel comfortable saying, “Hi, I‘m Fairypuddle,” when you meet a new person?

 Choose a name not only for its sound, but its attributes as well.
 For example, someone wishing to convey strength in their name might include “oak“ or “iron“ as part of their moniker.
 A person who is highly creative might select a name that reflects their art or craft.
 You may want to choose a name based rooted in folklore or mythology.
 Many people include the name of an animal that resonates with them.
 A cautionary note here: in the Pagan community, certain animals pop up all the time.
 You’ll meet two dozen Ravens and just as many Cats, but it’s unlikely you’ll encounter anyone calling himself Wombat or Penguin.